antmicro/topwrap/docs/source/config.md

 - **Override** (e.g. `force_interface_compliance`): The value from the higher-precedence file completely replaces the value in lower-precedence files.
 - **Merge** (e.g. `repositories`): Values from all configuration files are merged.
   For example, repositories defined in `~/.config/topwrap/topwrap.yaml` are combined with repositories defined in `topwrap.yaml`.
+  Note however that if a repository name is defined in two places, the higher priority setting still **overrides** the lower.

 ## Available config options